kubernetes/website/content/en/blog/_posts/2024-04-xx-structured-authz-beta.md

-Authorization Configuration feature ([KEP-3221](https://kep.k8s.io/3221)) aims to revolutionize this aspect by introducing a more structured and versatile way to configure the authorization chain, focusing on enabling multiple webhooks and providing explicit control mechanisms such as the explicit Deny authorizer.
+Authorization Configuration feature ([KEP-3221](https://kep.k8s.io/3221)) aims to revolutionize this aspect by introducing a more structured and versatile way to configure the authorization chain, focusing on enabling multiple webhooks and providing explicit control mechanisms.

 ## The Need for Improvement
-Cluster administrators have long sought the ability to specify multiple authorization webhooks within the API Server handler chain.
+Cluster administrators have long sought the ability to specify multiple authorization webhooks within the API Server handler chain and have control over detailed behavior like timeout and failure policy for each webhook.
 This need arises from the desire to create layered security policies, where requests can be validated against multiple criteria or sets of rules in a specific order.
-The previous limitations also made it difficult to declaratively configure the authorizer chain, leaving no room to efficiently manage complex authorization scenarios.
+The previous limitations also made it difficult to dynamically configure the authorizer chain, leaving no room to efficiently manage complex authorization scenarios.